Convergence of three-dimensional loop-erased random walk in the natural parametrization: Introduction

+stands for a certain scaling factor to be fixed later.
+See \eqref{eq:fndef} for its precise definition.
+We also remark that if we restrict ourselves to {\it integer} $n$'s, we can safely pick the explicit scaling factor $f_n=2^{\beta n}$.
+Here we mention that a recent work \cite{HTLS} by Hern\'{a}ndez-Torres and the authors of this work allows us to pick such explicit scaling factor for {\it all} real $n>0$.
+See Remark \ref{rem:mainrem} 4) and below \eqref{eq:fndef} for more discussions.

-When we study $\eta_{n}$ and its limit with respect to the distance $\rho$, the first crucial issue is to give a suitable time parametrization for the scaling limit ${\cal K}$.
-With this in mind, we begin with the following random measure $\mu_{n}$ in $\overline{\mathbb{D}} $ defined by
+When we study $\eta_{n}$ and its limiting process with respect to the distance $\rho$, the first crucial issue is to give a suitable time parametrization for the scaling limit ${\cal K}$.
+With this in mind, we begin with the definition of the following {\bf occupation measure} $\mu_{n}$ of $\gamma_n$:

 where $\delta_{x}$ is the Dirac measure at $x$.
 Note that for each point $x$ lying on the curve $\eta_{n}$, we can compute the exact time that $\eta_{n}$ passes through $x$ by measuring the weight of the sub-path of $\gamma_{n}$ between the origin and $x$ via the measure $\mu_{n}$.
 In this way, the curve $\eta_{n}$ is obtained by parametrizing $\gamma_{n}$ by the measure $\mu_{n} $.
 Thus, it is natural to consider the limiting measure of $\mu_{n}$ and parametrize ${\cal K}$ by this measure.
-As in the discrete we give equal weight to each lattice hit by $\gamma_n$ (or equivalently, traverse $\eta_n$ in a constant speed), we call this kind of parametrization the {\bf natural parametrization} of $\cal K$.
+As in the discrete case where we give equal weight to each lattice point hit by $\gamma_n$ (or equivalently, traverse $\eta_n$ in a constant speed), we call this kind of parametrization the {\bf natural parametrization} of $\cal K$.